catfact/ztsingou/readme.md

 # ztsingou

-this is mostly a test / proof of concept for integrating external audio-processing engines with a norns script.
+this is a test / proof of concept for integrating external audio-processing engines with a norns script.

+please note that this was authored very quickly, includes FIXMEs and likely bugs; PRs are welcome to improve its utility as an example.

 ## engine structure